steb5067/espanso_oncology/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/
+See  http://www.gnu.org/licenses/ for a copy of the GNU General Public License

-### disclaimer
+### further disclaimer
  No warranty is made that these forms are fit in any way, shape, or form for any medical, billing, or recording purpose.
 Use at your own risk and discretion.